 How Long Does it Take to do the Loop?

 AllTrails rates this hike as moderate, and I would have to agree.
-There is nothing technical about this hike and absolutely no scrambling involved.
-Getting to the lookout point requires a gradual uphill climb to the top, but it will get your heart rate up as you gain 756 meters of elevation.
-It’s worth it to continue onto summit Yates Mountain.
+There is nothing technical about the Barrier Lake hike and Prairie View trail and absolutely no scrambling involved.
+Getting to the lookout point requires a gradual uphill climb to the top, and it will certainly increase your heart rate as you gain 756 meters of elevation.
+In our opinion, it’s well worth it to continue onto summit Yates Mountain.
 It’s only 15 minutes and an easy climb, though we didn’t see anyone else doing this while we were there.

-Any beginner hiker will be able to see the epic views from the lookout point.
-It’s a great easy effort to view ratio.
+Any beginner hiker in Kananaskis will be able to see the epic views from the lookout point.
+It’s a tremendous easy effort to view ratio.
 Easy effort = great views.

 Should You Take Dogs and Kids on Prairie View Trail?

 Yes!
-Prairie View Trail, Jewell Pass, and even Yates Mountain are all suitable for dogs and children.
+Prairie View Trail, Jewell Pass, and even Yates Mountain are all suitable for dogs and children and is one of the best things to do in Kananaskis.
 It’s a well-maintained trail great for ages.
 Even active grandparents will enjoy it!

 Advice on Hikes in the Canadian Rockies